dbmi-bgm/magma/docs/workflow-run.rst

                   "uuid": ""
                 }
               ],
-              # Fields that are created to link the actual run
+              # Additonal fields created to link the actual run
-              "workflow_run_uuid": "",
               "jobid": ""
             },